Tucka

-Artur Jorge dos Santos Soares (born 15 February 1996), better known simply as Tucka, is a professional Portuguese football forward currently playing for Juventude Desportiva Carregosense.
+Artur Jorge dos Santos Soares (born 15 February 1996), better known simply as Tucka, is a Portuguese professional footballer who plays as a forward for Juventude Desportiva Carregosense.

 Club career

-He made his senior league debut for Arouca on 23 May 2015 in a Primeira Liga 1-2 home loss against Moreirense.
+Tucka made his senior league debut for Arouca on 23 May 2015 in a Primeira Liga 1–2 home loss against Moreirense.
 He spent time on loan with a LigaPro side AD Oliveirense, making 30 league appearances and scoring 3 goals.